Looking for simple, ongoing methods to get more text marketing contacts? Look no further than these three opt-in strategies.

 Well, according to the Telephone Consumer Protection Act (TCPA), customers must give businesses “express written consent” before a business sends them automated promotional text messages.
 Learn more in our guide to SMS compliance.

 There are three main approaches you can take with opt-in text marketing.
-These methods can be used on their own, or combined to give you a wider pool of potential subscribers.
+These methods can be used on their own or combined to give you a wider pool of potential contacts.

 An SMS keyword is a word or phrase that your customers can text in to your phone number.
 When they do, they’re signing up to receive future SMS marketing campaigns.
 For example, if a restaurant asks you to text BURGER to 35344, BURGER is the keyword.